Cost Segregation for Short-Term Rentals (STRs) in 2026

 As with any income generating property, owners can offset their income with depreciation deductions to lower their taxes.
 Typically, owners of rental properties recognize depreciation deductions over 27.5 or 39 years using the straight-line method (the appropriate depreciation period for STRs is 39-years).
 This results in a small amount of depreciation taken each year over a long period of time.

 Cost Segregation is an IRS-approved tax planning strategy that allows short term rental owners to accelerate the depreciation deductions associated with their property.
 The purpose of a cost segregation study is to identify and reclassify the property into shorter tax life components (e.g., 5, 7, or 15 years) so you can accelerate depreciation deductions and improve cash flow.
 And with the return of 100% bonus depreciation in 2025, STR owners can claim significant depreciation deductions in year 1 of their ownership.
+When combined with the STR tax loophole, this can allow many owners to offset a meaningful amount of W-2 or business income in the year they acquire or substantially renovate their property.

 The Limits of Passive Losses